dbabits/eth-client/README.md

 Note the unfortunate reality of ethereum's proof of work means you need at least 1GB of free RAM for mining to work.
 It may take some time for mining to get started (on the order of a few minutes).
 Note on my 2013 macbook with 4GB RAM I cannot mine a test chain and have Firefox open at the same time.
+But hey, it's the price we pay for ASIC-resistance.

 # Ethereum Transactions